Worthing – St Matthew, Tarring Road

 The church, which was originally in the parish of Holy Trinity, was built in 1898-1900, at a cost of £3600 (KD 1899).
 The proportions are low and the materials are flint and brick.
-It is in lancet style, with larger windows at the west end and an apsidal chancel with a flche.
-Inside, the walls are mostly faced in brick, except that the arcades (image) use stone for the piers and inner orders of the arches.
+It is in lancet style, with larger windows at the west end and an apsidal chancel with a flèche.
+Inside, the walls are mostly faced in brick, except that the arcades use stone for the piers and inner orders of the arches.
 The original intention was to have a clerestory, but this was replaced by small dormers for reasons of cost.
-The architect was R S Hyde (CDG 75 p34) and in 1911 he added the south aisle, porch and vestry (CDG 214 p207) at a cost of a further £950.
-The interior has recently been re-ordered, including the removal of fixed seating.
+The architect was R S Hyde (CDG 75 p34) and in 1911 he added the previously intended south aisle, the porch and a vestry (CDG 214 p207) at a cost of a further £950.
+The interior was re-ordered around 2000 (BE(W) p741), including the removal of fixed seating.

 Font: A rather bulbous round bowl on four shafts and a central stem with a text round the rim.